Financial Issues in Divorce in Virginia

 This type of spousal support, also referred to as “rehabilitative spousal support,” is periodic but has a certain end date.
 For example, it could be awarded for five years payable in monthly installments.
 However, like spousal support for an undefined duration (see IIA above), periodic payments for a defined duration can terminate before the end of the five-year period if the payee remarries, resides with a person analogous to marriage for more than one year, or if either spouse dies.

 Rehabilitative spousal support is designed to help the payee spouse become self-supporting.
 During the prescribed time period, the spouse receiving the spousal support may obtain employment if he or she has been out of the workforce, increase his or her income to a self-supporting level, or get more education or training to become self-supporting.
 Any of these events may lead to a modification of support.

 The spousal support statute requires that an order entered by a court for periodic payments express the amount of support in fixed sums, and state the payment interval, the payment due date, and first payment date.

 In contested cases in the circuit courts, the statute requires that any order granting, reserving, or denying spousal support must contain the court’s written findings and conclusions and must identify the statutory factors (set forth below) relied on.
 Orders of support for a defined duration must contain even more specific findings.

 C. Lump Sum

 In contrast to periodic payments, a lump sum award of spousal support is a set amount that is due when a court awards it.
-It can be paid all at once, or in installments but to total amount is known.
+It can be paid all at once or in installments but the total amount is known.